 Objects with a bit of shine, sparkle, or glitz can add a lot to your table.
 Think glass vases, mirrored trays, glass candlesticks, or luminescent votives.

-Finishes made of glass, metallics, crystal, or marble surfaces, for example, elevate the space and ambiance.
+For example, finishes made of glass, metallics, crystal, or marble surfaces elevate the space and ambiance.

 Layering your Table Design

 Table layering adds variety, depth, and lots of charm.
 Mix in contrasting textures too.